ecshreve/toolbox/README.md

   - Overrides the default ansible home directory.

 ### Ansible Roles

-For environment setup `ansible` is used to manage dotfiles and configurations.
-The roles are defined in the `ansible/roles` directory, and the playbook `playbook.yml` is responsible for running them.

 **`base`**
 - Installs packages (apt packages on debian/ubuntu) (macports ports on darwin).